bjornedstrom/funkcast/README.md

     {note spec} '=' ['-'] {weather data} ['*']

-Where `{note spec}` is one of "pitch", "duration", "time", "volume" and `{weather data}` is one of "wind-speed", "wind-direction", "temperature", "pressure", "rain", or "cloud-cover".
+Where `{note spec}` is one of "pitch", "duration", "time", "volume" and `{weather data}` is described below.
 Adding a minus sign inverts the value.
-Adding an asterisk marks the value as absolute (meaning the value is not normalized against the minimum and maximum value in the weather report).
+Adding an asterisk marks the value as absolute as described below.

+## Weather data

+`{weather data}` is one of the following:

+* `wind-speed` - This is a fun one.
+It is an obvious "strength" or "tempo" variable (intuitively music during a storm will sound differently than a sunny day with no winds).
+* `wind-direction` - Consider using the wind-direction for music volume or pitch.
+* `temperature` - Consider using absolute values for temperature (see below).
+* `pressure` - Atmospheric pressure.
+* `rain` - Precipitation.
+* `cloud-cover` - Low resolution cloud cover (clear, fair, partial, cloudy).

+## Absolute vs. Relative value

+By marking `{weather data}` with an asterisk in the end makes the value absolute.
+This is a very important feature!

+By default, a weather data point (such as wind speed) will be normalized to the other data points in the report.
+However, this is something you may not want.

+Consider using temperature for pitch.
+In this case you probably want the absolute temperature, otherwise you will get the same pitch from a warm location (the desert) as a cold location (northern Sweden).

+Of course, using absolute values has some drawbacks as well, since `funkcast` has to do something reasonable both for extreme conditions (a full blown storm for example) as well as mild conditions (no winds).

 ## Lilypond